LambdaSchool/iOS-Demo-Day/README.md

 5. What is your #1 feature?

-The notifications to ensure notes have been recorded is my number one feature.
+The voice to text implementation.

 6. What are you future goals?

-Adding features for recording the time & date of entries Allowing users to also add in a photo with their note entry if preferred Categorizing notes into separate tabs depending on what they are
+* Allow for users to customize category names, layout + background images
+* Add a scheduling feature for notifications of upcoming events, tasks, etc.
+* Save locations attached to the note
+* Log in/Sign up screen for extra security